 What do you do as a community?

 Mostly just hang out and talk games.
 We share what we’re working on, or things that might be useful (eg. job posts or other resources).
 We don’t allow job posts from people offering low-paid or unpaid work.
-We sometimes have movie or game events on Sundays.
-If COVID-19 is less of a problem, in-person meetups will probably be a thing, too!
+We have weekly hangouts, and a monthly game or movie night.
+We sometimes do in-person meetups at GDC and other big developer events, too!

 Who cares?!
 I’m reading ‘cause I’m a troll!!
 I'm gonna go wild like it's 2014.
 Let me in!!!